Primer (molecular biology)

-A primer is a short single-stranded nucleic acid used by all living organisms in the initiation of DNA synthesis.
-DNA polymerase (responsible for DNA replication) enzymes are only capable of adding nucleotides to the 3’-end of an existing nucleic acid, requiring a primer be bound to the template before DNA polymerase can begin a complementary strand.
+A primer is a short, single-stranded nucleic acid used by all living organisms in the initiation of DNA synthesis.
+A synthetic primer is a type of oligo, short for oligonucleotide.
+DNA polymerases (responsible for DNA replication) are only capable of adding nucleotides to the 3'-end of an existing nucleic acid, requiring a primer be bound to the template before DNA polymerase can begin a complementary strand.

 DNA polymerase adds nucleotides after binding to the RNA primer and synthesizes the whole strand.
-Later, the RNA strands must be removed accurately and replace them with DNA nucleotides forming a gap region known as a nick that is filled in using an enzyme called ligase.
+Later, the RNA strands must be removed accurately and replaced with DNA nucleotides.
+This forms a gap region known as a nick that is filled in using a ligase.
 The removal process of the RNA primer requires several enzymes, such as Fen1, Lig1, and others that work in coordination with DNA polymerase, to ensure the removal of the RNA nucleotides and the addition of DNA nucleotides.

 Living organisms use solely RNA primers, while laboratory techniques in biochemistry and molecular biology that require in vitro DNA synthesis (such as DNA sequencing and polymerase chain reaction) usually use DNA primers, since they are more temperature stable.
 Primers can be designed in laboratory for specific reactions such as polymerase chain reaction (PCR).
 When designing PCR primers, there are specific measures that must be taken into consideration, like the melting temperature of the primers and the annealing temperature of the reaction itself.
-Moreover, the DNA binding sequence of the primer in vitro has to be specifically chosen, which is done using a method called basic local alignment search tool (BLAST) that scans the DNA and finds specific and unique regions for the primer to bind.

 RNA primers in vivo

 RNA primers are used by living organisms in the initiation of synthesizing a strand of DNA.
 A class of enzymes called primases add a complementary RNA primer to the reading template de novo on both the leading and lagging strands.
-Starting from the free 3’-OH of the primer, known as the primer terminus, a DNA polymerase can extend a newly synthesized strand.
+Starting from the free 3'-OH of the primer, known as the primer terminus, a DNA polymerase can extend a newly synthesized strand.
 The leading strand in DNA replication is synthesized in one continuous piece moving with the replication fork, requiring only an initial RNA primer to begin synthesis.
 In the lagging strand, the template DNA runs in the 5′→3′ direction.
-Since DNA polymerase cannot add bases in the 3′→5′ direction complementary to the template strand, DNA is synthesized ‘backward’ in short fragments moving away from the replication fork, known as Okazaki fragments.
+Since DNA polymerase cannot add bases in the 3′→5′ direction complementary to the template strand, DNA is synthesized 'backward' in short fragments moving away from the replication fork, known as Okazaki fragments.
 Unlike in the leading strand, this method results in the repeated starting and stopping of DNA synthesis, requiring multiple RNA primers.
 Along the DNA template, primase intersperses RNA primers that DNA polymerase uses to synthesize DNA from in the 5′→3′ direction.

 Another example of primers being used to enable DNA synthesis is reverse transcription.
 Reverse transcriptase is an enzyme that uses a template strand of RNA to synthesize a complementary strand of DNA.
 The DNA polymerase component of reverse transcriptase requires an existing 3' end to begin synthesis.